-One of the major issues in the scientific literature about SETs concerns the extent to which students are capable of providing appropriate teacher evaluations (Spooren et al. 2013).
-This is mainly related to the relationship of students' perceptions to some factors that are unrelated to good teaching (Aleamoni 1999; Marsh 1987, 2007b; Marsch & Roche 1997; Centra 2003; Clayson 2009).
-A recent review (Spooren et al. 2013) proposes to divide the possible biasing factors in student-related, teacher-related and course related characteristics that might affect SETs.
-In particular, the relationship of SETs to both course workload and students' grade expectations continue to provoke discussions among researchers.
+About validity of student opinions, a lot of studies (among which Aleamoni, 1999; Marsh, 1987, 2007; Marsh and Roche, 1997; Centra and Gaubatz, 2000; Clayson, 2009) investigate the relationship of students' perceptions to some factors that are unrelated to good teaching.
+A recent review (Spooren et al., 2013) proposes to divide the possible biasing factors in student-related, teacher-related and course related characteristics that might affect SETs.
 The factors are the following: